yl3413/Wine/README.md

 # Wine Data Analysis
 This is the Github repository for wine data analysis, which includes three parts.
+Part I includes an analysis on the difference between red wines and white wines in terms of chemical properties.
+Part II explores that relationship between each chemical property and wine quality.
+Part III builds models to estimate wine quality based on wine's chemical properties.
 To see the complete Rpubs publications, please go to my Rpubs webpages: [Part I](https://rpubs.com/yl3413/205017), [Part II](https://rpubs.com/yl3413/206193), [Part III](https://rpubs.com/yl3413/206313).